piksel-ina/piksel-documentation/architecture/network.md

 ## 1. Overview

-This document outlines the networking infrastructure for the Piksel project.
+This document outlines the networking infrastructure for the Piksel project, optimized for EKS deployment.

 ## 2. Network Architecture